 2007: Receives a silver medal “Participant VVC”.

-2016: Joins the Union of Artists of Russia, actively cooperates with the publishing house “Nash Izograf”, and takes part in various exhibitions in Moscow and other cities.
+2016: Joins the Union of Artists of Russia, actively cooperates with the publishing house “Nash Izograf”, and participates in various exhibitions in Moscow and other cities.

 Currently, Natalia’s main creative activity is the urban landscape, the relationship between city and man.
 This topic has been developed under the pseudonym of Natalia Voroshilova.